 - In-class participation and weekly preparation of readings in Old Church Slavic.

-- A written examination in which knowledge of Old Church Slavonic is tested using the texts read during the course of lectures.
+- A examination in which knowledge of Old Church Slavonic is tested using the texts read during the course of lectures.
 Central to the examination is not so much translation as is the ability to identify forms (aorist, imperative, u-stems, class V verbs, etc.).
 Questions on orthography, historical phonology and the cultural-historical context will also be posed.

 The final mark for the course is established by determining the weighted average.